beabee-communityrm/beabee/readme.md

 - GoCardless for direct debits
 - MailChimp for newsletters
 - Mandrill for transactional emails
-- Discourse for forums (not sure what the state of this is)
+- Discourse with SSO for forums

 ## Development